1.Duties of Editors

 The editor can select from: "acceptance without revision", "acceptance after minor revision", "reconsider after major Revisions", "rejection and encourage resubmission" and "rejection".

-4.1.Acceptance without revision: These papers are received and published as they are received.
+4.1.Acceptance without revision: These manuscripts are received and published as they are received.

 4.2.
-Acceptance after Minor Revisions: The paper is in principle accepted after revision based on the reviewer’s comments.
+Acceptance after Minor Revisions: The manuscript is in principle accepted after revision based on the reviewer’s comments.
 Authors are given five days for minor revisions.

 4.3.Reconsider after Major Revisions: The acceptance of the manuscript would depend on the revisions.
-The author needs to provide a point by point response or provide a rebuttal if some of the reviewer’s comments cannot be revised.
+The author needs to provide a point-by-point response or provide a rebuttal if some of the reviewer’s comments cannot be revised.
 Usually, only one round of major revisions is allowed.
-Authors will be asked to resubmit the revised paper within a suitable time frame, and the revised version will be returned to the reviewer for further comments.
+Authors will be asked to resubmit the revised manuscript within a suitable time frame, and the revised version will be returned to the reviewer for further comments.

-4.4.Rejection and Encourage Resubmission: If additional studies or experiences are needed to support the conclusions, the manuscript will be rejected and the authors will be encouraged to re-submit the paper once further studies or experiences have been conducted.
+4.4.Rejection and Encourage Resubmission: If additional studies or experiences are needed to support the conclusions, the manuscript will be rejected and the authors will be encouraged to re-submit the manuscript once further studies or experiences have been conducted.

 4.5.Rejection: The article has serious flaws, and/or makes no original significant contribution.
 No offer of resubmission to the journal is provided.

-For the 'rejected' papers, a letter of rejection is sent to the corresponding under by the name of Editor-in-Chief with reasons for rejection.
+For the 'rejected' manuscripts, a letter of rejection is sent to the corresponding under the name of the Editor-in-Chief with reasons for rejection.
 Comments from reviewers are not included.
-The usual reasons for rejection are insufficient originality, serious scientific flaws, poor quality of illustrations, improper manuscript format.
-Though the peer review process may in general take three weeks after submission of the manuscript, a longer review period may be needed to finalize the review process.
+The usual reasons for rejection are insufficient originality, serious scientific flaws, poor quality of illustrations, and improper manuscript format.
+Though the peer review process may in general take three weeks after the submission of the manuscript, a longer review period may be needed to finalize the review process.

 Management & Economics Research Journal staff or editorial board members (including Editor-in-Chief) are not involved in processing their own academic work.
 Their submissions are assigned to at least two independent outside reviewers.
 Decisions are made by other editorial board members who do not have a conflict of interest with the author, please see Editors and journal staff as authors in Publication Ethics.